circuscode/hello-dolly-for-your-song/readme.md

 This repository follows the git-flow workflow.

-* master branch is the latest release.
+* master branch is the latest release
-* develop branch is the current state of development.
+* develop branch is the current state of development
-* feature branches contain dedicated features in development.
+* feature branches contain dedicated features in development
-* bugfix branches contain dedicated bugfixes in development.
+* bugfix branches contain dedicated bugfixes in development
-* hotfix branches contain dedicated bugfixes in development.
+* hotfix branches contain dedicated bugfixes in development
-* release branches contain the next release in preparation.
+* release branches contain the next release in preparation

 ## Unterstanding the Deployment